 5. Great for stock gamblers

 Bitcoin value fluctuates and is entirely dependent on the economics of supply and demand, similar to paper currency or the stock markets.
-There are several exchanges that trade Bitcoin: anyone can participate in trading.
-For a typical Bitcoin user, however, currency stability is likely preferable to wild fluctuations in value.
+There are several exchanges that trade the cryptocurrency: anyone can participate in trading.
+For a typical user, however, currency stability is likely preferable to wild fluctuations in value.

 How do you develop a Bitcoin wallet app?

-Another advantage of the cryptocurrency ecosystem is that a Bitcoin wallet is quite easy to implement.
-There are a few libraries that provide app developers with standard functionality for synchronizing with the blockchain and creating transactions.
+Another advantage of the cryptocurrency ecosystem is that a wallet is quite easy to implement.
+If you wonder how to make a Bitcoin wallet, there are a few libraries that provide you with standard functionality for synchronizing with the blockchain and creating transactions.

-Chain-java, for example, is a java library for the chain.com Bitcoin API can help you access the blockchain.
-With bitcoinj, a library for working with the Bitcoin protocol, you can perform Bitcoin wallet functions.
-This library powers a lot of Bitcoin wallets.
+Chain-java, for example, is a Java library for the chain.com Bitcoin API can help you access the blockchain.
+With bitcoinj, a library for working with the Bitcoin protocol, you can perform the wallet functions.
+This library powers a lot of wallets.

-If you don't want to use libraries for some reason you are free to implement a Bitcoin wallet app yourself – all Bitcoin standards are open and can be found in public sources.
+If you don't want to use libraries for some reason you are free to make a Bitcoin wallet app yourself – all standards are open and can be found in public sources.